Spiral (character): Fictional character biography

-She also ran the "Body Shoppe", which sells alien cybernetic parts to amputees and others who seek the power of cybernetic limbs.
-Most notably, Spiral transformed Lady Deathstrike into a cyborg; upgraded the cyborgs Cole, Macon, and Reece originally created by Donald Pierce; and installed the cybernetic eyes in Betsy Braddock's original body, which doubled as cameras for Mojo to spy on the X-Men.
+In the past, Spiral is stranded on Earth after failing to kill Longshot and Rita.
+At some unknown point, Spiral encounters Valerie Cooper and joins Freedom Force, a revamped version of the second Brotherhood of Mutants.
+She also runs the "Body Shoppe", which sells alien cybernetic parts to amputees and others who seek the power of cybernetic limbs.
+Most notably, Spiral transformed Lady Deathstrike into a cyborg and installed cybernetic eyes in Betsy Braddock's original body, which doubled as cameras for Mojo to spy on the X-Men.